Beyoncé Gets Personal With

 Lemonade revealed itself slowly.
 Desolate scenes of an empty field and the ruins of a masonry fort with a long-dry moat.
 Viewers wondered: Is this a movie?
 Is it an hour-long concept video?
 It turns out Lemonade is a visual album, held together with a narrative that played out in vivid imagery and genre-bending (and crossing) music.

 The hour-long album release was broken into 11 separate sections, each with its own theme, both narratively and visually.
-The themes recalled the stages of grief, but instead tracked what appeared to be the discovery and aftermath of infidelity.
+They recalled the stages of grief, but instead tracked what appeared to be the discovery and aftermath of infidelity.
 With each new theme came a new song.

 Speculation ran rampant throughout the special: Is this a prelude to a divorce for one of pop culture's highest profile couples?
 Is Beyoncé dealing with her complicated relationship with her father and Destiny’s Child manager, Mathew Knowles?
 Clearly, the songs are emotional and the themes, ranging from "Denial" and "Anger" to "Forgiveness" and "Resurrection," point to something personal and intimate.

-Note: Correction: This article originally stated that Tamir Rice's mother appeared in Lemonade, but she did not.
-Correction: This article originally stated that Tamir Rice's mother appeared in Lemonade, but she did not.